Abhinay2206/ClinicalAgents/agents_server/README.md

 This system consists of four specialized agents:

-1. **Enrollment Agent**: Analyzes patient enrollment patterns using FAISS similarity search on clinical trials data
+1. **Enrollment Agent**: Analyzes patient enrollment patterns using ChromaDB (when configured) or a local FAISS index + CSV fallback on clinical trials data
 2. **Efficacy Agent**: Analyzes treatment outcomes using Neo4j graph database
 3. **Safety Agent**: Analyzes drug safety data using FDA API
 4. **Planning Agent**: Coordinates all agents and synthesizes results